MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/import-configuration-data.md

 ## Before you begin

-Download and install the Configuration Migration Tool.
+Download the Configuration Migration Tool.
 The Configuration Migration tool is available as a [NuGet package](https://www.nuget.org/packages/Microsoft.CrmSdk.XrmTooling.ConfigurationMigration.Wpf).
 To download the tool, see [Download tools from NuGet](../developer/download-tools-nuget.md).
 Follow the steps on this page to extract the **DataMigrationUtility.exe** tool.

 ## Import configuration data